William M. McCarty

-William Mason McCarty (ca. 1789 – December 20, 1863) was a Virginia lawyer, plantation owner and politician who served in the United States House of Representatives and Virginia Senate, as well as Secretary of the Florida territory and Acting Governor in the absence of Territorial Governor William Pope Duval.
+William Mason McCarty (ca. 1789 – December 20, 1863) was a Virginia lawyer, plantation owner, and politician who served in the United States House of Representatives and Virginia Senate, as well as Secretary of the Florida territory and Acting Governor in the absence of Territorial Governor William Pope Duval.

 Early and family life

-Born at "Cedar Grove" Plantation in Fairfax County, Virginia, to former American Revolutionary War officer Daniel McCarty, Jr. (1758–1801) and his wife Sarah Eilbeck Mason (1760–1823), the daughter of prominent planter and founding father George Mason; McCarty received a private education suitable to his class.
-He had five siblings: his brother Daniel McCarty III would marry and settle on his wife's estates in Charles County, Maryland, his brother John Mason McCarty (a member of the Virginia House of Delegates) would kill his relative Armistead Thomson Mason in a duel in 1817 (after which he married and also moved to Charles County Maryland) and his sister Ann Eilbeck Mason McCarty married John William Bronaugh.
-Despite the War of 1812, William M. McCarty studied law in Williamsburg at the College of William and Mary in 1813 and 1814.
+Born at Cedar Grove plantation in Fairfax County, Virginia, to former American Revolutionary War officer Daniel McCarty, Jr. (1758–1801) and his wife Sarah Eilbeck Mason (1760–1823), the daughter of prominent planter and founding father George Mason; McCarty received a private education suitable to his class.
+He had five siblings: his brother Daniel McCarty III would marry and settle on his wife's estates in Charles County, Maryland, his brother John Mason McCarty, a member of the Virginia House of Delegates, killed his relative Armistead Thomson Mason in a duel in 1817, after which he married and also moved to Charles County, Maryland, and his sister Ann Eilbeck Mason McCarty married John William Bronaugh.
+Despite the War of 1812, William M. McCarty studied law at the College of William and Mary in Williamsburg, Virginia, in 1813 and 1814.

 McCarty married twice.
-In 1816 he married Emily Rutger Mason (1796-1835), a distant relative and the daughter of Virginia politician and U.S. Senator Stevens Thomson Mason, at her father's plantation, Raspberry Plain in Loudoun County.
-In 1838 the widower married Mary Burwell (1811-1892), who would survive him, and bear William Page McCarty who became a Confederate States Army officer and newspaperman who became famous in his own right for killing John Mordecai in 1873 in a duel concerning a risque poem.
+In 1816 he married Emily Rutger Mason (1796-1835), a distant relative and the daughter of Virginia politician and U.S. Senator Stevens Thomson Mason, at her father's plantation, Raspberry Plain in Loudoun County, Virginia.
+In 1838 the widower married Mary Burwell (1811-1892), who would survive him, and bear William Page McCarty, who became a Confederate States Army officer and newspaperman who became famous in his own right for killing John Mordecai in 1873 in a duel concerning a risque poem.